-VII.
+VIII.
 ASSESSING DELIVERY OF PAST OPERATIONS

-Council's 2014 - 2015 Corporate Plan is the first annual plan that contains a series of performance measures.
+Council's 2020 - 2021 Corporate Plan is the sixth (6) annual plan that contains a series of performance measures.
 These measures were developed and enshrined into the corporate plan as a measure of Council performance in the achievement of its yearly strategies and goals.
 Each year Council will assess its performance in relation to these measures, and if required, adjust or modify its practices to better achieve its goals and strategies.

-Council is required to produce an Annual Report for the Minister of Forest, Lands and Natural Resource Operations.
-Performance measures developed in Council's 2014 /2015 Corporate Plan will be reported out for the first time in its 2014 / 2015 report to the Minister.
+Council is required to produce an Annual Report for the Minister of Forest, Lands and Natural Resource Operation.
+Performance measures developed in Councils 2020 /2021 Corporate Plan will be reported out in its 2020 / 2021 Annual Report to the Minister.